isabella232/document-services.en/help/pdfservices/gettingstartedjava.md

 ![Create PDF Hero Image](assets/GettingStartedJava_hero.jpg)

 Developers can get started in just a few minutes with the ready to run sample files provided for accessing all the available web services.
-This tutorial will walk you through all the steps to start running the samples using the PDF Tools Java SDK:
+This tutorial walks you through all the steps to start running the samples using the PDF Tools Java SDK:

 ## Step 1: Obtaining credentials and downloading sample files